aaronicsubstances/bridge-arithmetic/README.md

 ## Guidelines

 - Due to lack of experimental validation by the proponents of this proposal, only existing primary school and secondary school topics are included.
-- The decision to introduce alternatives to the standard algorithms which differ from what teachers expect of students in a given locality, and which will show up on answer sheets, is beyond the scope of this early algebra proposal and left to school authorities.
+- The proposal recognizes that it is school authorities who have the final decision to allow alternatives to the standard algorithms which differ from what teachers expect of students in a given locality, and which will show up on answer sheets.
-- Early algebra can consist of curricular activities that are done outside of answer sheets, such as calculations done with abacus, as long as those activities are connected to the standard algorithms and can help to visualize the algorithms on answer sheets.
-- The arithmetic portion of early algebra consists of
+- The arithmetic portion of the early algebra proposal consists of emphasis on
-  - demarcating arithmetic topics whose study may be postponed until early algebra study is complete.
-  - curricular activities involving touch and movement, and demonstrating the standard algorithms for addition, subtraction, multiplication and integer division for counting numbers.
+  - sequencing arithmetic topics and designing exercises in such a way that a teenager can teach himself, without having to expose his embarassments and failures in math.
+  - addition algorithm
+  - multiplication tables
+  - providing intuitive alternatives to applications of long division algorithm for as long as possible
+  - proficiency in arithmetic calculations, even if it means introducing non-standard arithmetic algorithms to the student.
+  - providing multiple choice questions and questions with full or partial answers, to provide the kind of feedback which helps with self-learning
+  - exposing students to exercises for which no solutions exist at the moment, to counteract development of misconceptions in algebra later on
+  - exposing students to exercises for which only inferior solutions exist at the moment, to serve as cross checking avenues in algebra later on

 ## Arithmetic Activities